Transverse Surgery on Knots in Contact 3-Manifolds: Introduction

 \begin{thm} If $K$ is a null-homologous transverse knot in $\Mxi$ with $g_4(K) > 0$, where $\xi$ has non-vanishing contact class, and there exists a Legendrian approximation $L$ of $K$ with $tb(L) = 2g_4(K)-1$, then inadmissible transverse $r$-surgery on $K$ preserves the non-vanishing of the contact class for $r > 2g_4(K)-1$. \end{thm}

-To put these results in context, Lisca and Stipsicz \cite{LS:surgery} have a similar result to Theorem~\ref{thm:non-fibred} for $r \geq 2g(K)$ surgery on transverse knots $K \subset (S^3, \xi_{\rm{std}})$, where $sl(K) = 2g(K)-1$.
-Mark and Tosun \cite{MT} generalise another result of Lisca and Stipsicz \cite{LS:hf1} to reduce that to $r > 2g_4(K) - 1$, where $sl(K) = 2g_4(K) -1$.
-We do not recover their results entirely, as they do not require that there exist a Legendrian approximation with $tb = 2g-1$ or $tb = 2g_4 - 1$ respectively.
-In addition, Golla \cite{Golla} can lower the surgery coefficient to $r \geq 2\tau(K)$ for knots in $(S^3, \xi_{\rm{std}})$ with $sl(K) = 2\tau(K) - 1$ (along with requiring other technical conditions), where $\tau(K)$ is the Heegaard Floer tau invariant; under a further technical condition, he can lower the coefficient to $r > 2\tau(K) - 1$.
-However, we also discuss knots outside of $S^3$, which the theorems of Lisca and Stipsicz, Mark and Tosun, and Golla do not.
+Mark and Tosun \cite{MT} determine exactly when inadmissible transverse surgery on knots in $(S^3, \xi_{\rm{std}})$ preserves the non-vanishing of the contact class.
+Their condition includes $sl(K) = 2\tau(K)-1$, where $\tau(K) \leq g_4(K)$ is the Heegaard Floer tau invariant, and allows for surgeries $r > 2 \tau(K) - 1$.
+We do not recover their results entirely, as they do not require that there exists a Legendrian approximation with $tb = 2g-1$.
+However, we also discuss knots outside of $S^3$, which the result of Mark and Tosun (and results of Lisca and Stipsicz \cite{LS:surgery} and Golla \cite{Golla} that they generalise) does not.
 Hedden and Plamenevskaya's \cite{HP} result does discuss knots outside of $S^3$, and Theorem~\ref{thm:preserve tightness} is a generalisation of their result.
 In particular, Theorem~\ref{thm:preserve tightness} does not require non-vanishing of the contact invariant.

-One might hope for an analogue of Theorem~\ref{thm:preserve tightness} for links, {\it ie.\ }that given an open book with multiple boundary components supporting a tight contact structure, sufficiently large inadmissible transverse surgery on every binding component might yield a tight manifold.
+One might hope for an analogue of Theorem~\ref{thm:preserve tightness} for links, \textit{ie.\@} that given an open book with multiple boundary components supporting a tight contact structure, sufficiently large inadmissible transverse surgery on every binding component might yield a tight manifold.
 We construct examples to show that no such theorem can exist.
 In particular, we construct the following examples.

 \begin{const} For every $g \geq 0$ and $n \geq 2$, there is an open book of genus $g$ with binding a link with $n$ components supporting a Stein fillable contact structure, where anytime inadmissible transverse surgery is performed on all the binding components, the result is overtwisted. \end{const}